pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 * its projection of tagged decisions into its current state; and
 * its "action" or decision making method.

-We can define the **consistency boundary** for a slice by implementing the perspective property :data:`~eventsourcing.dcb.domain.Perspective.cb`, with some of the constructor arguments used to construct :ref:`selectors <DCB Selector>`.
+We can define the **consistency boundary** for a slice by implementing the perspective method :data:`~eventsourcing.dcb.domain.Perspective.consistency_boundary`, with some of the constructor arguments used to construct :ref:`selectors <DCB Selector>`.

 We can define the **projection** of selected